gbourniq/portfolio/README.md

 ```
 This will trigger the following steps:
 1. Create (or re-create) the conda environment and install dependencies from `poetry.lock`
-2. Lint application code with `autoflake`, `isort` and `black`
+2. Lint application code with `autoflake`, `isort` and `black`.
+Any linting error will cause the pipeline to fail.
 3. Run unit-tests with pytest
-Note: Any error in any step described below will cause the pipeline to fail.
+Note: Any error such a linting error or failed tests will abort the pipeline.

 ### CD Pipeline